Rust: Solo Player Base Design Guide

 Where to Build a Solo Base in Rust

-The goal of a Rust solo base is to protect your loot and increase your survivability.
+A Rust solo base aims to protect your loot and increase your survivability.
 But to fully maximize its effectiveness, you must take into account not just the design but also the location.
 And the basic principle is this: don’t build near highly populated areas.
 Such areas tend to be those that surround resource centers.

-Always ask yourself: are there many highly desirable resources where I’m planning to build my base?
+Always ask yourself: are there many highly desirable resources where I plan to build my base?
 Because if there are, those resources will act like a magnet for other players.
 And since your base is nearby, they’ll start thinking: why not loot his base while he is sleeping?

 Types of Solo Bases in Rust

-Here are two of the most frequent types of solo bases in Rust.
+Here are two of the most frequent types of Rust Solo Player.

 This is a base that you build to store your loot.
 You also do it to respawn here in case you get killed.
 People generally leave their sleeping bag, a tool cupboard (TC), and loot.
 The only bad thing about this Rust bunker is that you cannot enter it unless you get killed.
 So it’s a sort of safety net.